Call Us!

 Standard vs. Collateral Charge

 A collateral charge is great if you plan to take out a Home Equity Line of Credit (HELOC).
-However, if you’re not planning on doing that, a collateral charge can hammer your ability to shop around for a mortgage upon renewal.
+However, if you’re not planning on doing that, a collateral charge can hinder your ability to shop around for a mortgage upon renewal.
 You may be required to pay $800 or $900 out of pocket to move to another lender.
 Your existing lenders know this, so they probably won’t offer you the best rate upon renewal.

 Limited Feature